atidyshirt/markdown-literate/README.md

     * [x] Implement customised options for the user to use window decorations, window position
 - [x] Setup custom keymaps for each of the events.
     * [x] Integrate a configuration for this rather then calling functions directly
-- [ ] Tangle multiple markdown files that are found under a project.
+- [x] Tangle multiple markdown files that are found under a project.
     * Should find all markdown files in the directory, using some identifier as the `root` dir
+    * edit: Implementation is based on the `cwd` of the current neovim instance, you can use a plugin like vim-rooter to ensure that we are relative to a specific directory.
 - [ ] Ability to tangle an entire `*.md` file to a single document without specifying files
     * Should check if all code blocks are the same language,
     * Create a `target` directory of all source files using the `*.md` as the base name for the file